-A summary of the injection undertaken at the Kaimiro-G wellsite since 2013 is included in Table 22 and presented graphically since 2015 in Figure 8.
-A total of 16,592 m3 was injected during the reported period, which is a significant increase from previous years.
-The increased volumes are a result of the Kaimiro-19 well, which is now the primary injection well at the site, being added to the programme.
-A visual assessment of the data indicates that wellhead pressures in the Kaimiro-10 and Kaimiro-19 well differ significantly.
+Table 22 provides a summary of the historical injection undertaken at the Kaimiro-G wellsite since 2013.

+The data shows that the volume of fluid discharged via the wellsite was similar to that over the previous year.
+The increased volumes seen during the two most recent years are a result of the Kaimiro-19 well, which is now the primary injection well at the site, being added to the programme.
+All injection during the period remained within consented limits.

+The injection data for the wellsite during the reporting period are also presented graphically in Figure 8.
+The data indicates that wellhead pressures in the Kaimiro-10 and Kaimiro-19 well differ significantly.
 The Kaimiro-19 well is primarily used for water flooding and is hydraulically linked to the Goldie 1 production well.
 The well operated under a vacuum during the previous monitoring year and now pressures range between 1 and 4 bar.
-Pressures in the Kaimiro-10 well generally range between 60 and 75 bar and have decreased in response to reduced injection in the well.
-All injection during the period remained within consented limits.
+Pressures in the Kaimiro-10 well historically ranged between 60 and 75 bar and have decreased as the volume of fluid injected via the well has reduced over time.